deciduously/deciduously-com-rs/drafts/ttt-hs.md

 When a recursive function tries to recur on an empty list, it knows it's done and returns the final value - in this case `15`.
 We've managed to iterate without looping!
 We were able to reuse the same exact function over and over again, only changing what we pass in based on the output of the previous run.
 Recursion, yo.

+If this sounds outrageously inefficient, calling loads and loads of functions all the time with very similar values, you're correct.
+Haskell performs something called "[tail-call](https://en.wikipedia.org/wiki/Tail_call) optimization", which I won't detail here but essentially means that instead of allocating a new stack frame for each successive call, it's able to reuse the same stack frame and substitute the new vals, and then just jump execution back up.
+If you're not familiar with stack frames, we're getting way beyond the scope of this post - it's not required knowledge here but interesting in general and important to understand if you'd like to use a functional language in anger, so I recommend you do some poking around!

 As an aside, this example could have been rewritten: `addEmUp = foldr (+) 0` - if the argument is the final term in the definition and the argument list, it can be dropped.
+This process is known as an [eta-reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B7-conversion) in the lambda calculus lingo.
 The compiler instead sees this definition as a curried function expecting one more value, and if it gets called with that value, it will fully evaluate the expression.

 #### Back to `Show`